School's Out Movie

 Do you have a guitar gathering dust?
 Are you a harmonica player without a band?
 Don’t play an instrument, but like to sing or simply listen?
 Stop by the library on Thursday nights at 6:00 and join other area musicians in a weekly music jam!
 From beginner to way good, all abilities welcome!

 Beyond the Page

 Join the Beyond the Page campaign, a joint effort of the Dane County Library Service and the Madison Community Foundation to create a permanent endowment that will support humanities programming in all 28 public libraries in Dane County – forever.
 Please help support our library's access to funding for future programs.

 - Learn more here

-- Listen to an interview about the campaign with Tom Linfield of the Madison Community Foundation, Verona Public Library's director, Brian Simons, and NPR's Kathleen Dunn.
+- Listen to an interview about the campaign with Tom Linfield of the Madison Community Foundation, Verona Public Library's former director, Brian Simons, and NPR's Kathleen Dunn.

 - Read WISC Editorial Director Neil Heinen's editorial about the campaign.

 The library system's Overdrive eBook collection is now compatible with the Kindle, Nook, and Reader as well as other mobile devices.
 To get started right away go to the Digital Download Center.